 Flint maintained a tight grip on the wheel before steering the ship back into place.
 Everyone else, once taking a split second to get composed, rushed back into their positions just as the Black Sting flipped back towards the ship.
 It spiraled in at an incredible speed as its tail whipped into the deck, ripping out pieces of wood.

 “Keep shooting!”
-I shouted, aiming my own crossbow at The Black Sting and firing.
+I shouted, aiming my own crossbow at the Black Sting and firing.

 I rushed forward and grabbed his shirt before yanking him back on the ship.
-Mark stumbled to the floor, breathing quickly while clutching his chest.
+Mark stumbled to the floor, breathing fast while clutching his chest.
 He threw his head up at me with relief washed over his freckled face.

 “Th—thank you, Captain,” he breathed out.